PhD in Data Science

 Apply on the Graduate School website, specifying the semester you want to start the PhD degree in Data Science.

-Accepted applicants are eligible and will be considered for Teaching or Research Assistantships.
+Accepted applicants are eligible and may be considered for Teaching or Research Assistantships positions (available for students attending school full-time).
 IF funded, applicants will receive an offer letter for either a Teaching Assistant (TA) or Research Assistant (RA) position.
-These positions provide in-state tuition.
+These positions provide an in-state tuition waiver if required.